 All of this is of course is rank hypocrisy on my part.
 Many of my protagonists (I tend to avoid the word hero) are morally challenged, or in the case of Woodbine Scab in the Age of Scorpio trilogy, downright villainous (though somewhat worryingly he is my partner’s favourite character).
 That said one of the themes of Veteran, my first novel, was whether it’s possible to be a good person in an utterly corrupt world.

 With characters like Mercer and Hermione in the Harry Potter series, I wonder if there is a micro trend of female characters as our (society’s) moral advisors, if not moral guardians.
 (Though the gender roles are reversed with Black Widow and Cap in the Winter Soldier.)
 One thing I do believe is that we should reject the idea that the ‘good’ person, the moral character is somehow less complex and less interesting than the more morally challenged characters, as I’m starting to find all these dark sides a little samey now (y’know except my own characters).
 Part of my thinking behind this is if I was given a choice between Kate Mercer from Sicario and Jack Bauer from 24 to safeguard my security, I’d choose the former every time.

 (I’ve closed the comments on this because I don’t like WordPress for discussions.
-I’m not terribly interested in yet another rehash of the gun control argument, purely because the sides seem so entrenched and I’ve not seen anything new brought to the argument for a long time.
-If you want to talk about the blog or the story, or anything else then I’m happy to on my Facebook Page.)
+If you want to talk about the blog, or anything else then I’m happy to on my Facebook page.)